UM SRH Submits State Applications to Transform Health Care In Dorchester County

 - Cardio-pulmonary rehabilitation

-- Fully intergrated telemedicine services for specialist access
+- Fully integrated telemedicine services for specialist access

 - Community health education hub